indie-master/marzban-shop/README.md

 - Webhook: `WEBHOOK_URL`, `WEBHOOK_PORT`
 - Notifications: `RENEW_NOTIFICATION_TIME`, `EXPIRED_NOTIFICATION_TIME`

 Edit the file manually or with `mshop edit .env` after installation.
+Keep your real `.env` out of git.

 ### Goods configuration (`goods.json`)
-`goods.json` holds your tariffs.
-A minimal example is provided:
+`goods.example.json` holds a sample tariff set; copy it to `goods.json` during installation or later.
+The real `goods.json` is not tracked in git.
+A minimal example:
 ```json
 [
   {